All Episodes

 I'm standing in line between three people, all of whom have a problem on their insurance.

-And it turned out that he'd got he he was a blue cross patient, uh, but instead they put him down as a Cigna patient or whatever.
+And it turned out that he was a Blue Cross patient, but instead they put him down as a signet patient or whatever.

-It's just, you know, so again, it takes you're standing there taking ages and age.
+It's just, you know, so again, you stand in there taking ages and ages.

 And I'm watching these pharmacists.

-And I realize that in fact so-called pharmacists uh actually spend far more time uh checking out whether the uh the the customer is entitled to receive the drugs without uh you w with the copay being taken care of or whatever, uh than actually filling prescriptions.
+And I realize that, in fact, so-called pharmacists actually spend far more time checking out whether the customer is entitled to receive the drugs with the copay being taken care of or whatever, than actually filling prescriptions.

 This is insane.

-When you can't just go in, pay the prescription, here's a twenty dollar bill, give me the change, I'm out of here, I'm done.
+It is the sound of a nation seizing up when you can't just go in, pay the prescription, here's a $20 bill, give me the change, I'm out of here, I'm done.

 And there's far too many aspects of American life that are seizing up like that.

-And eventually, to go back to that question we were asked in the last hour when uh talking about how you can create enough jobs.
+And eventually, to go back to that question we were asked in the last hour when talking about how you can create enough job.

-You can't when when so many barnacles encrust to the Hulk, when you've got to take a big chunk of time out of your day uh just to fill just to buy ten dollars worth of pills, when routine transactions start to eat into bigger and bigger chunks of the day, eventually too much seizes up.
+Can't when so many barnacles encrust to the Hulk, when you've got to take a big chunk of time out of your day just to fill just to buy $10 worth of pills, when routine transactions start to eat into bigger and bigger chunks of the day, eventually too much seizes up.

-And what's interesting about this is uh this is a classic third party transaction.
+And what's interesting about this is this is a classic third-party transaction.

 You care about whether your third party will grant you access to those drugs.